OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/git.md

 * Set PassPhrase for the user with which you have logged on the machine.
 This user should have atleast R (Read) access for this Repository.
 * To setup SSH Key for RSA authentication, refer to [SetUp SSH Key for RSA authentication](#setup-ssh-key-for-rsa-authentication) section under Appendix.
 > **Note** :Clone the Repository using SSH clone.
-> **Note** :If you have selected RSAAuthentication and OpsHub Integration Manager is running with the service, set the Windows user/password in service LogOn.
+> **Note** :If you have selected RSAAuthentication and <code class="expression">space.vars.SITENAME</code> is running with the service, set the Windows user/password in service LogOn.
 For that refer [Set Windows User/Password in Service](#set-windows-userpassword-in-service) under Appendix.
 * Click on **Save** button to save the System Configuration form.
 * To enable SCM check-in policy, refer [Git Hook Configuration](#git-hook-configuration) section under Appendix.